 Until September 2016 Gwen was Assistant Professor at the Department of Criminology in Leiden.
 Since September 2016 she is working at the Erasmus University in Rotterdam.

 Gwen van Eijk is a criminologist and urban sociologist.
-She has an MSc degree in criminology (2006) from the Erasmus University Rotterdam.
-For her Master Thesis she received the 2003-2005 Thesis Award of the Dutch Association for Criminology.
-In 2010 she obtained her PhD degree with highest honour from the Delft University of Technology.
-Her thesis unravels the links between neighbourhood composition and cross-culture and cross-class relations.
+She graduated in criminology (2006) and wrote her thesis on urban safety and policy, for which she received the Thesis Award of the Dutch Association for Criminology.
+She obtained her PhD degree (with the highest honour, 2010) in urban sociology from the Delft University of Technology.
+Her thesis unravels the links between urban segregation, inequality and cross-class relations.